FAQs licensing for film events

 refreshments, film talks, or a social event."

-The fee for a PVSL starts from just £87 excl.
-VAT for a school
+The fee for a PVSL starts from £109.17 + VAT for an annual

 We market our film event as an 'after-school club'.
 There's no

 need for a separate licence to the one the school uses, is

 This is dependent upon the organisation responsible for the

 after-school club.
 If the after-school club is run by a school and